This Chicken Pot Pie Recipe is classic comfort food! A double crust pot pie filled with chicken & vegetables in the a delicious cream sauce!

 How To Serve Chicken Pot Pie

 After the pot pie rests you can slice it and serve with a pie server.
 The filling will deliciously spill out while you lift out the wedge of pot pie, so get back in there and spoon up more of the filling onto the plate.

 The filling will set up even more as it sits, you can even let this pot pie sit for up to 30 minutes after it comes out of the oven.
 It will still be piping hot!
 We use 2 1/2 cups of chicken stock in our filling and we have found that to be the perfect amount.
 It’s a creamy, saucy texture that stands up to the crust and leftovers aren’t dried up in ay way.
 If you like a really thick filling, cut the chicken stock down to 2 cups.

-How Do You Reheat This Chicken Pot Pie?
+How To Reheat Chicken Pot Pie

 For a quick reheating option, the microwave works just fine.
 Once you chill the leftover pot pie, you’ll see that the sauce thickens up quite a bit, which is why we think this is really the most perfect chicken pot pie recipe!

 You can get 6 large pieces or servings from this recipe, but if you’re looking to stretch it a little you can serve 8 smaller pieces and a salad on the side.
 Another reheating option is the oven, the crust will stay a little crispier on top if you have the time to heat it up this way.